Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 And then also a bit on the Chernobyl episode too.

-where we thank a few of our other great supporters.
+Well, that brings us to the time where we thank a few of our other great supporters.

-with something to do with the episode topic.
+Justin comes up with a little game with something to do with the episode topic.

-Could we name the Waterville show?
+Can we name their vaudeville show?

 Something good, something sad.